Helping Minnesotans Obtain Restraining Orders

-Family law restraining orders are designed to provide legal protection to victims of domestic abuse, harassment, stalking, and other threatening behavior.
-In Minnesota, a person can file for a protective order in the county they live in, the county the perpetrator lives, or the county that the alleged abuse occurred.
+Family law restraining orders are designed to provide legal protection to victims of domestic abuse, harassment, stalking and other threatening behavior.
+In Minnesota, a person can file for a protective order in the county they live in, the county the perpetrator lives, or the county where the alleged abuse occurred.
 Below, our Mankato family lawyers provide a more detailed overview of Minnesota’s protective order laws.

 Southern Minnesota Restraining Order Attorney

 Under Minnesota law (MN Statutes Sec.
 518B.01), protective orders (restraining orders) provide legal protection to victims of domestic abuse.
 The state defines domestic abuse as physical harm, infliction of fear of imminent harm, or the making of terroristic threats.
 Here are some of the key things to know about protective orders in Minnesota: